JackyBeatles/sample-react-app/README.md

 In the commandline,

-1. Use `npm install` to install the dependencies
+1. Use `yarn install` to install the dependencies
-2. Use `npm start` to start react in development mode
+2. Use `yarn start` to start react in development mode
 3. The browser would open automatically.
-If not, go to url: http://localhost:3000
+If not, open a browser and go to url: http://localhost:3000

 ## TeamCity
 As an example for Pipeline(or 'configuration') as code using TeamCity as the build system, see settings.kts in [.teamcity](.teamcity) directory.
 The significance